giteshk/apigee-kickstart-docker-gke/README.md

 <a id="run-this-setup"></a>
 > You will need docker-compose to run this setup locally.
 Installation instructions [here](https://docs.docker.com/compose/install/)

-> Please note docker-compose on Mac could be slow.
+> Please note Docker on Mac could be slow.

 1. To setup the local project run `./setup-project.sh`
    - This will run "composer install" and setup the `code` directory and the drupal-files directory locally.